Conferences

 Seminar for Arabian Studies (SAS)

-At Seminar for Arabian Studies (SAS) I had two posters presented regarding two phenomena in the corpus of the postdoctoral research and the problems derived out of them.
+At Seminar for Arabian Studies (SAS) I had two posters presentation regarding two phenomena in the corpus of the postdoctoral research and the problems derived out of them.

 You are welcome to download the photos of the Arabic writing and the paper I had addressed that workshop.